Quamatic/rbx-redux/README.md

     - [x] nanoid
     - [x] matchers
     - [x] immutableStateInvariantMiddleware
-    - [ ] serializableStateInvariantMiddleware (This might not be super practical to implement, I'll see.)
+    - [ ] serializableStateInvariantMiddleware
+        - For a Roblox environment, I do no see any practical use.
+But it still can be added.
     - [ ] createListenerMiddleware
     - [ ] creatEntityAdapter
-    - [ ] devtoolsExtension (This would be quite tough to implement, mainly due to the time it would take.
-But it is certainly possible.)
-    - [ ] Immer (Probably won't be added due to added layer of complexity, along with the possibility of being super slow due to proxies.)
+    - [ ] devtoolsExtension
+        - DevTools are an amazing extension of Redux, and are great for live viewing the tree of a store.
+However, the devtools package itself it quite large with the amount of features it has, and would take quite the effort to implement.
+It is possible, but tough.
+    - [ ] Use of Immer to mutate state
+        - Immer in Redux makes immutable state changes a breeze, but implementing it would just be another added layer of complexity (and I don't feel like trying to make it).
+The idea of using proxies is neat, but it could be quite slow.
+    - [ ] RTK Query
-    - [ ] RTK Query (This will not be implemented, has no practical use on Roblox.)
+        - RTK Query definitely has no practical use on Roblox, and won't be implemented.

 * Redux Thunk
     - [x] thunkMiddleware